 How can we resolve this contradiction?

 Proponents of agile software development may argue that a more agile development process can be scaled and thus represents the solution to the dilemma.
-However, it is inevitable bureaucratising when activities such as code reviews or system tests, often perceived as unpleasant, are integrated in later product releases and become part of the daily project tasks.
-For example, a high test coverage can only be achieved if one can plan it.
-This in turn will only occur if accurate specification is available, which may relate to the individual test cases (“traceability”).
-That means adopting a waterfall-like approach, because a “request-reverse engineering” has never really provided good results, so the requirements have to be covered BEFORE their implementation.
+However, it is inevitable bureaucratizing when activities such as code reviews or system tests, often perceived as unpleasant, are integrated into later product releases, and become part of the daily project tasks.
+For example, high test coverage can only be achieved if one can plan it.
+This, in turn, will only occur if the accurate specification is available, which may relate to the individual test cases (“traceability”).
+That means adopting a waterfall-like approach because a “request-reverse engineering” has never really provided good results, so the requirements have to be covered BEFORE their implementation.
 Other implications include a complete design (to assure interfaces and non-functional requirements), projectable review processes, extensive configuration management (for the consistency of documents in various stages of development), etc. Accordingly, the process can no longer be called “agile”.

-If, however, the followers of the analytical process theory should announce now that they have “always known it”, one must be reminded again that a difficult process is not appropriate at the beginning of a product life cycle.
-This can be proved with the fact that a CMMI-compliant process MUST not be difficult.
+If, however, the followers of the analytical process theory should announce now that they have “always known it,” one must be reminded again that a complicated process is not appropriate at the beginning of a product life cycle.
+This can be proved with the fact that a CMMI-compliant process MUST not be complicated.
 Standards such as SPICE or CMMI provide measures to ensure a reasonable and competitive approach to finding the “right” requirements.
-Also, from the third stage of maturity rules apply that require a corresponding adjustment of the development process to project types.
-But, as already mentioned, it is shown in practice that process consultants often do not have sufficiently broad knowledge of all engineering disciplines, so that the right “Tailoring Rules” (adaptation rules) for written, defined processes cannot effectively be created.
+Also, from the third stage of maturity, rules apply that requires a corresponding adjustment of the development process to project types.
+But, as already mentioned, it is shown in practice that process consultants often do not have a sufficiently broad knowledge of all engineering disciplines, so that the right “Tailoring Rules” (adaptation rules) for written, defined processes cannot effectively be created.
 Moreover, the fact exists that the scope of the written process documentation with the number of matching rules grows, if not possibly exponentially, then at least strongly polynomial.
 One can usually assume that the budget has no provision for the cost of creating and maintaining such adjustment rules in a process improvement project.
-Later on the transition from a formal process to a flexible one is, however, expensive and rarely successful.
+Later on, the transition from a formal process to a flexible one is, however, expensive and rarely successful.

 Hybrid processes ante portas